smimram/methml/README.md

 We want to keep usual properties of typing

-- we should be able to infer types,
+- we should have _principal types_,
-- there should be a principal type.
+- we should be able to _infer_ it.

 ### Basic methods